Pearl Lagoon

-Pearl Lagoon is a municipality that is often time called just Lagoon and was historically known as English Bank.
-It is located in the South Caribbean Coast Autonomous Region of Nicaragua.
+Pearl Lagoon, historically called Pearl Cay Lagoon, is a municipality located in the South Caribbean Coast Autonomous Region of Nicaragua.
 It is the most important town of the largest coastal lagoon also by the name of Pearl Lagoon in the South Caribbean Coast Autonomous Region of Nicaragua and which the name of the town is derived from.
-As of 2021, Pearl Lagoon Municipality had a population of 20,557.
+As of 2022, Pearl Lagoon Municipality had a population of 21,360.

 History

 Pearl Lagoon, along with the eastern half of present-day Nicaragua, was a British protectorate from 1655 until 1860, a period when the region was called the Mosquito Coast.